Long version of "Listening Out and Nowness"

 There's quite a difference between listening to silence; - listening to something specific, like music or bird song; - and broadband listening.

-I remember camping by a deserted country road, listening at night to the ocassional single car winding off into the distance, with the feeling that it was stretching my hearing abilities for five miles and more, and then, the complete silence, (it was 1980, cars were far louder then) ...
+I remember camping by a deserted country road, listening at night to the occasional single car winding off into the distance, with the feeling that it was stretching my hearing abilities for five miles and more, and then, the complete silence, ...
 If those sort of experiences could be guaranteed i would suggest focussing on them.

-If you are lucky enough to live where there is a river, or a cacophony of bird song, then focus on that, it's usually very relaxing, but realise that animals would never do this, because it reduces the ability to hear everything else.
+If you are lucky enough to live where there is a river, or a cacophony of bird song, then focus on that, it's usually wonderful and very relaxing, but realise that animals would only ever do this, in connection with checking on listening to everything else.
 It is the openness and receptivity to any and every - particularly sudden and short stimuli - which is vital for animals.

 Listening has an immediacy which the other senses don't have, and this is because sounds are sometimes very sudden and over in a split second; smells and sights usually last at least a few seconds.
 Listening requires and stimulates nowness like no other sense.